mary-perret-1986/kerry-perret.github.io/_posts/2021-02-15-post-mortem-handling-big-files-with-rmq-pg.md

 1. We actually even had a branch with the S3 solution ready to be merged a few months ago📅, but we didn't know business priorities would change that much over time and the priority was given to other more important topics🤑.
 2. We started with EasyNetQ back in the day, but the configuration system wasn't too appealing and we were afraid that we would have been stuck with this lib at some point, i.e. a situation similar to a vendor lock-in🔒.

-_The Cheesy🧀-Corny🍿 Moment⌛ (also known as The Emotional Kerry Moment🤸‍♀️, but let's just pretend it's actually wholesome🧸)._
+_The Cheesy🧀-Corny🍿 Moment⌛ (also known as The Emotional Natalie Moment🤸‍♀️, but let's just pretend it's actually wholesome🧸)._

 You can always regret that you haven't done enough.
 But here are my cheap 2 cents👛: it's pointless.
 You can't know everything in advance and making wild guesses about the future doesn't seem like a reasonable option either. **You learn what you can learn from something that didn't pan out as good as you expected it to be, but it doesn't mean that the decisions you made back then were all just plain wrong**.